rotki/rotki/docs/api.rst

    :statuscode 200: Assets succesfully removed
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
+One of the assets provided is not on the list.
    :statuscode 500: Internal Rotki error

 Querying the version